saksha-hegde/NeuroTriage-AI/UX_Workflow_Trust_Design.md

 | No Suspicious Findings | Medium | 🟡 **Moderate** | AI is uncertain.
 Earlier review helps reduce the chance of a missed hemorrhage. |
 | No Suspicious Findings | High | 🟢 **Routine** | AI is confident that no urgent abnormality is present, allowing routine review. |

 The prioritization policy combines the AI assessment with the model's confidence rather than relying on prediction alone.
-This allows the workflow to balance clinical urgency with model uncertainty, ensuring that uncertain cases receive earlier review while minimizing unnecessary interruptions for confidently normal studies.
+The objective is to minimize clinical risk rather than simply rank positive predictions first.
+Model uncertainty is treated as an indicator for earlier human verification, ensuring that potentially missed hemorrhage cases receive appropriate attention while minimizing unnecessary interruptions for confidently normal studies.

 ---

 ### Screen 2 – AI Decision Support Panel

-When a radiologist opens a study, NeuroTriage AI provides supporting information without making autonomous clinical decisions.
+When a radiologist opens a study, NeuroTriage AI presents only the information necessary to support clinical decision-making while avoiding unnecessary AI complexity.

 The panel displays: